An award for students in in higher education for study of any aspect of forestry which benefits the practical management and resilience of woodlands.

 In most years we will make one award or more than one award up to a total value of £2,000.
 In exceptional circumstances we may be able to make awards that total over £2,000, depending on the standard of applications received by the deadline.
 The maximum amount for an individual award is £2,000.
 The committee also reserves the right to make no awards in any particular year.

-- Students in full time or part time higher education over the age of 18.
+Enrolled in full time or part time higher education.

 - is original, independent, self-directed study or research.